Protostellar disks in their natural habitat -- the formation of protostars and their accretion disks in the turbulent and magnetized interstellar medium: Methods

 To reduce the stringent timestep requirements associated with the non-ideal MHD coefficients (which scale quadratically with the cell size, becoming very demanding at high resolution), we restrict the ambipolar diffusion coefficient similar to \cite{vaytet2018protostellar} and do not allow the timestep from ambipolar diffusion in any cell to fall below a prescribed fraction of the ideal MHD timestep:

 where $c_s$ is the fast magnetosonic speed of a cell (the relevant wave-speed for the Riemann solver and thereby timestep of the cell), and $r = \left( \frac{3 V}{4 \pi} \right)^{\frac{1}{3}}$ is the volume-equivalent cell-radius. $f_{\rm ni}$ is a numerical parameter that sets the minimum non-ideal timestep in units of the ideal MHD timestep.
 We set $f_{\rm ni} = 0.125$.
 We only apply this limit if the non-ideal timestep falls below a prescribed value ($\approx$ 70 days), so that it should only noticeably affect the coefficient after the formation of the first hydrostatic core.
 Still, due to our use of this limit and the lack of Ohmic dissipation in our simulations, our non-ideal MHD scheme has a smaller effect than would be the physical effect for the assumed chemical model.
-Note, however, that modeling uncertainties in grain-size distribution and cosmic-ray ionization rate are also large \citep[see e.g][]{zhao2018grains}.
+In addition, cosmic-ray attenuation is substantial at densities typical of protostellar disks \citep{umebayashi_nakano2009cosmicrays} and the inclusion of this effect increases the strength of ambipolar diffusion and thereby alters disk evolution substantially \citep{nishio2025cosmicrays}.
+Note, however, that modelling uncertainties in the grain size distribution and related grain surface chemistry are also large \citep[see e.g][]{zhao2018grains}.